nclarius/pyPL/IL/README.md

 **This tool is not equipped with an interactive user interface; input has to be specified in the source code.**
 A number of examples are already set up; this is the stuff you see when running the program.
 To specify your own input:
-- Structures and formulas to compute denotations for are defined in the function `compute` in `main.py`.
+- structures and formulas to compute denotations for are defined in the function `compute` in `main.py`.
   Formulas, unfortunately, have to be entered in prenex form.
   Follow the existing examples and the documentations of the classes and methods to get an idea.
 - You can select which structures to include in the output by editing the variable `active` (near top of source code).
 - You can select whether or not to print out intermediate steps by editing the variable `verbose` (same place).

 After specifying your input in the source code, execute `main.py` in a terminal to view the output.

 ### If you would like to understand what's going on under the hood
-- The directory `CPL` contains the program files for classical logic, `IPL` the ones for intuitionistic logic.
+- The directory `CL` contains the program files for classical logic, `IL` the ones for intuitionistic logic.
   The program structure in these two versions is the same:
   `main.py` is the main module in which input is specified and from which the computations are run.
   `expr.py` defines the language and semantics, and `struct.py` the form of structures, of the logic.